jimthompson5802/wordle_solver/README.md

 Used to test LLM with local WordleJudge Simulator.
 Depends on OpenAI GPT4 model via the OpenAI Playground Chat.

+Here's a breakdown of what the code does:

+1. It first sets up an argument parser to accept a 5-letter word and a boolean flag `--api` from the command line.

+2. It then validates that the provided word is 5 letters long.

+3. It creates a `WordleJudge` object with the provided word.
+This object will be used to judge the guesses.

+4. It creates a `WordListGeneratorLLM` object with a list of five-letter words.
+This object will be used to generate candidate words for the game.

+5. It creates an `OpenAIInterface` object with the OpenAI API key.
+This object will be used to interact with the OpenAI API.

+6. It then enters a loop where it makes guesses at the word.
+The initial guess is "adieu".
+If the guess is correct, the loop ends.
+If the guess is incorrect, the `WordListGeneratorLLM` object updates its state based on the result and generates a new prompt.
+If the `--api` flag is set, the script sends the prompt to the OpenAI API and uses the response as the next guess.
+If the `--api` flag is not set, the script asks the user to manually enter the next guess.

+7. The loop continues until a correct guess is made or the maximum number of attempts is reached.

+8. Finally, it prints the global state of the `WordListGeneratorLLM` object.

 #### Sample run manually
 ```
 $ python src/llm_solver.py apple